sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ## Tree-Encoding in SirixDB
 The encoding of the underlying tree structure of both XML and JSON documents in SirixDB uses a pointer-based approach.

-SirixDB doesn't use range-encodings (not update-friendly) or hierarchical labels (B+-tree index-structure traversal might be too expensive).
-However, we can specify that SirixDB stores hierarchical labels (DeweyIDs) for XML-resources to provide fast document order determination.
+SirixDB doesn’t use range-encodings (not update-friendly) or hierarchical labels (B+-tree index-structure traversal might be too expensive).
+However, we can specify that SirixDB stores hierarchical labels (DeweyIDs) for XML resources to provide fast document order determination.

 Instead of the aforementioned encodings, a node in SirixDB references other nodes by a firstChild/leftSibling/rightSibling/parentNodeKey/nodeKey encoding.
 Think of it as a persistent DOM: